⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-Price/Book (MRQ)10.00Compares the market value of a company's stock to the book value of its equity, indicating how much investors are willing to pay for each dollar of net assets.
+Price/Book (MRQ)10.05This ratio compares the company's market value to its book value, indicating how much investors are willing to pay for each dollar of net assets.

-Operating Margin24.66Represents the percentage of revenue left after paying for operating expenses, indicating the company's profitability from its core operations.
+Operating Margin0.35This ratio indicates the percentage of revenue left after paying for operating expenses, highlighting the company's operational efficiency.

 Peer Comparison